Building partially collapses in the Bronx

 NEW YORK -- Emergency responders are on the scene of a partial building collapse in the Bronx.

-It happened around 3:40 p.m. at a six-story building on West Burnside Avenue in Phelan Place.
+It happened around 3:40 p.m. at a seven-story apartment building on West Burnside Avenue in Phelan Place.
+The first floor of the building houses businesses, the rest of the building is residential.

+The FDNY gave the address as 1915 Billingsley Terrace.
+The portion of the building which collapsed, however, is located on West Burnside Avenue, and the address was initially given as 172 West Burnside Avenue.

 The base of the building has a sidewalk shed on it.
 The shed is now partially surrounded by an extensive pile of rubble.